-- Calling an inspector can be helpful to get full details on the problem and to have a record of it but you can start a rent escrow case without an inspection.
+- You can start a rent escrow case without an inspection.
 If 14 days have passed since you sent the letter to the landlord and the bed bugs are still in the apartment, you can start a rent escrow.

 See our fact sheet Getting a Landlord to Make Repairs to learn about filing this kind of case.